northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 The exclusive node option can increase your wait time in the queue so only use if required.
 ```

-If you are running the job on a reservation that has be setup:
+If you are running the job on a reservation that has been setup:

 ```{code-block} matlab
 >> % Use reservation